Welcome to the Urban Worm Bag HQ!

 Maintaining high levels of bedding will prevent the problems that arise with overfeeding and overwatering.
 Bedding absorbs the excess water introduced by water-laden food waste.

-Operating the Urban Worm Bag with the bottom zipper open (if you're able to) is also an excellent idea to ensure appropriate moisture and ensure an easier, worm-free harvest.
+Operating the Urban Worm Bag with the bottom zipper open (or fully removed for the most updated version) is also an excellent idea to ensure appropriate moisture and ensure an easier, worm-free harvest.

 How much should I feed my Urban Worm Bag?

 This will depend on how many worms you have and how well they have processed the existing waste.

 In general, any worm bin should not be fed more than 25-33% of the weight of the worms daily.
 For a fully mature Urban Worm Bag, this means you should not plan to feed more than 1 to 1.5 pounds daily.

 This will still be a lot of food, so it's important to keep a close eye on the bin and do not feed more if it looks like the worms have begun processing the previous day's feeding.

 I recommend starting with 1-2 lbs of composting worms for an Urban Worm Bag.

 I see condensation inside my top lid.
 Is this normal?

 Condensation on the inside lid of the Urban Worm Bag is very common, especially soon after a feeding or a watering.